 - Carry out scenario analyses and pre-mortem exercises, to ensure your decision-makers can assess the potential impacts of their decisions.

-- Where you are expecting a series of complex decisions, establish a suitably qualified decision group to either make the decisions, or to advise the decision-makers.
+- Where you are expecting a series of complex decisions, establish a suitably qualified decision group to either make the decisions or advise the decision-makers.

 - Make good use of checklists, to reduce the scope for errors and omissions in vital processes.

-Just now, I consulted the index of my (fourth edition of the guide to) the PMI Project Management Body of Knowledge.
-Between “Funding limit reconciliation” and “Government regulations” there is nothing.
-Governance doesn’t even merit an entry in the PMBOK.
-That has to be wrong.
+We have professional organizations like the APM and the PMI to train and develop project managers.
+Where is the equivalent for sponsors and project board members?
+Just now, I consulted the index of my (fourth edition of the guide) the PMI Project Management Body of Knowledge.
+Between “funding limit reconciliation” and “government regulations” there is nothing.
+Governance doesn’t even merit an entry in the PMBOK, something that needs to change in the future.